BeerOnBeard/assorted-solutions-blog/source/_posts/Become-A-Certificate-Authority-with-Easy-RSA.md

 I decided to use the parameter `nopass` so I don't have to manage passwords.
 For my system, having the certificate is enough security for me.

-To harden the system a bit more, I generated a diffie-hellman key and a control list key.
-The diffie-hellman key (aka [Diffie-Hellman-Merkle](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange#Name)) allows two computers to setup a shared secret so a public tunnel, like the internet, can be used for secret communication.
+To harden the system a bit more, I generated a Diffie-Hellman key and a control list key.
+The Diffie-Hellman key (aka [Diffie-Hellman-Merkle](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange#Name)) allows two computers to setup a shared secret so a public tunnel, like the internet, can be used for secret communication.
 The control list makes it easy to revoke certificates and have the vpn server reject users with those revoked certificates.

 ```bash
 ./easyrsa gen-dh